CtrlK

 Trigger Term Quality

-Includes natural keywords users would say: 'automate database backups', 'schedule backups', 'create backup script', 'disaster recovery', plus specific database names (PostgreSQL, MySQL, MongoDB, SQLite).
-Good coverage of natural terms.
+Includes strong natural keywords users would say: 'automate database backups', 'schedule backups', 'create backup script', 'disaster recovery', plus specific database names (PostgreSQL, MySQL, MongoDB, SQLite) that users would mention.

 3 / 3